BRUNSWICK COUNTY BOARD OF EDUCATION

 The School Board

 The School Board is responsible for the operation of Brunswick County's public schools in accordance with the North Carolina Department of Public Instruction regulations and to uphold and assist the Brunswick County School system's (BCS) educational mission.
 Serving as a representative of the public, BCS Board Members are elected every four years in the November general election.
-The school board members represent five districts and nineteen schools in the Brunswick County area.
+The school board members represent five districts and twenty schools in the Brunswick County area.

 School Board Meetings